a-robert/karma-ng-html2js-preprocessor/README.md

 *Note:* If you are looking for a general preprocessor that is not tight to Angular, check out [karma-html2js-preprocessor](https://github.com/karma-runner/karma-html2js-preprocessor).

+*This project is a fork for karma-ng-html2js-preprocessor.
+I was needed to add requirejs proper support.*

 ## Installation

 The easiest way is to keep `karma-ng-html2js-preprocessor` as a devDependency in your `package.json`.